armory/docs/content/en/docs/spinnaker/using-dinghy.md

 Armory's _Pipelines as Code_ feature provides a way to specify pipeline definitions in source code repos such as GitHub and BitBucket.

-The Armory Spinnaker installation provides a service called _Dinghy_, which keeps the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
+The Armory installation provides a service called _Dinghy_, which keeps the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
 Also, users are able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.

 {{< alert title="Note" >}}
 Before you can use this feature, please ensure you have [configured]({{< ref "install-dinghy" >}}) it correctly.